 10 North Ludlow Street, Dayton

-The International Peace Museum (IPM) is a site that celebrates the peacebuilding that happens in our local, national, and international community.
+The International Peace Museum (IPM) is a site that celebrates the peacebuilding that happens in our local, national, and international communities.
 “The Museum’s mission is to promote, through education and collaboration, a more equitable, civil, and peaceful world.
 Its programs and exhibits are non-partisan, secular, and feature themes of conflict resolution, equity, social justice, tolerance, and protecting our natural world” (“Dayton International Peace Museum” 2020).
-This vision is brought to fruition through informative exhibits, art installations, interactive displays, and educational programing dedicated to “raising awareness of nonviolent strategies for achieving peace now and in the future” (Dayton International Peace Museum 2021).
+This vision is brought to fruition through informative exhibits, art installations, interactive displays, and educational programming dedicated to “raising awareness of nonviolent strategies for achieving peace now and in the future” (Dayton International Peace Museum 2021).

 “The Dayton International Peace Museum was founded in 2004 by farmers Ralph and Christine Dull, along with J. Frederick Arment, Lisa Wolters, and Steve Fryburg.
-Currently, the museum is run by Executive Director Kevin Kelly… It was the second peace museum to be created in the United States, with The Peace Museum in Chicago, Illinois, which closed in the mid 2000s, being the first.
+Currently, the museum is run by Executive Director Kevin Kelly… It was the second peace museum to be created in the United States, with The Peace Museum in Chicago, Illinois, which closed in the mid-2000s, being the first.
 It is the only one in the Western Hemisphere still with a physical location.

 Ralph and Christine were long-time peace activists and members of the Fellowship of Reconciliation, receiving numerous awards for books published and their work around the local area.
 Ralph received the 2009 Pioneer of Ohio Award from Green Energy Ohio and the National EPA Award for Environmental Stewardship in 2010.